 The Islander flies like a truck—making ponderous turns rather than crisp ones—and looks a little like one.
 “Aerodynamics was not the main concern when these aircraft were designed,” Mike Oberman joked.
 It’s a workhorse, not a show horse.

-A day prior to my visit the Obermans flew marine biologists and a park ranger to Santa Rosa and San Miguel islands after their boat cancelled a trip because of a gale warning.
+A day prior to my visit the Obermans flew marine biologists and a park ranger to Santa Rosa and San Miguel islands after their boat cancelled a trip because of

 The next day the gale warning still hadn’t gone into effect, but winds at Santa Rosa were 40 knots, increasing to 50 when we took off 45 minutes later.
 The Obermans come onto final at a 30-degree angle to the Santa Rosa runway, remaining over the ocean as long as possible to stay away from the island’s turbulence.
 It took brief bursts of full aileron and, once, full-up elevator, for Mike Oberman to land it.

 It may not require the flesh-freezing, glacier-landing, metal-fatiguing bush flying found in Alaska, but a shopping mall and Starbucks await you every evening.
 Try that in northern Alaska.